-An influx of online businesses are introducing CBD into their ecommerce stores.
-As an industry poised to harvest $16 billion in revenue by 2025, is it any wonder why?
+A large number of online businesses are introducing CBD into their ecommerce stores.
+As an industry poised to harvest $16 billion (£11.75 billion) in revenue by 2025, is it any wonder why?

 In an effort to meet consumer demand for CBD products, such as oils, capsules, supplements and topical solutions, the non-psychoactive cannabinoid is being stocked inside an ever-growing number of brick-and-mortar shops and online ecommerce stores.

-With the CBD therapeutics segment alone on-track to earn $9.30 billion in 2026, growing at a CAGR of 27.4%, there’s a lot of money to be made in this industry.
-However, getting involved in such a high-risk sector means that you’ll need to make yourself aware of what is required to conduct CBD business transactions legally.
+With the CBD therapeutics segment alone on track to earn $9.30 billion (£6.83 billion) in 2026, growing at a CAGR of 27.4%, there's a lot of money to be made in this industry.
+However, getting involved in such a high-risk sector means that you'll need to make yourself aware of what is required to conduct CBD business transactions legally.

-It might be almost 80 years since CBD was first discovered, but there’s still a lot to learn about this unique chemical compound.
+It might be more than 80 years since CBD was first discovered, but there’s still a lot to learn about this unique chemical compound.

 CBD occurs naturally in marijuana and hemp plants, but the vast majority of products filtering into the mainstream market are created using industrial hemp plants.